AtlasFw/txAdmin-recipe/README.md

 # txAdmin-recipe
-Atlas Framework recipe for installing Atlas in your server.
+Atlas Framework recipe for installing Atlas in your server with txAdmin.